utkagit/reddcoin_core_and_seeder/README.md

 # step 3

-//edit docker-compose.yml
+// edit docker-compose.yml

 // change the following line: "entrypoint: /git/reddcoin-seeder/dnsseed -h localhost -n localhost -p 53"

-//A dns record should be set (ask Gnasher for it) let's say its "seeder123.reddcoin.com" and your external IP is 82.41.11.91
+// A dns record should be set (ask Gnasher for it) let's say its "seeder123.reddcoin.com" and your external IP is 82.41.11.91

 entrypoint: /git/reddcoin-seeder/dnsseed -h seeder123.reddcoin.com -n 82.41.11.91 -p 53